USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/commands/manual.md

 * **Finding command usage and syntax:**  Learn how to use commands correctly with `man` and `--help`.
 * **Searching for relevant commands:** Use `apropos` to find related tools for specific tasks.
 * **Troubleshooting errors:** Look up error messages and options in command documentation.
-* **HPC environment optimization:** Quickly access reference material for complex HPC utilities.
+* **HPC environment optimization:** Quickly access reference documentation for complex HPC utilities.
 </div>
 </div>